sathvik3103/Finetuned-LLM-with-medical-diagnosis-data-/README.md

 This project requires a valid Lamini API key to access the Lamini platform and perform fine-tuning.
 Ensure you have the necessary credentials before running the application.

-Change in Loss during fine-tuning:
+Change in Loss during fine-tuning process:

 ![Loss](https://github.com/user-attachments/assets/998208f5-5c5e-4665-9f19-0e1cf49e8216)